-36. The Competition is divided into two parts.
+- 35. The Competition is divided into two parts.
 The first part comprises the first three rounds of the competition (attendance at all three rounds enables students to attain Standard Level WACE Accreditation).
-The second part comprises the Finals Rounds (students with Standard Level WACE Accreditation who attend at least one finals round attain Advanced Level WACE Accreditation).

-- 37. Competition points shall be allocated on the following basis:

-- 3 points for a win

-- 1 point for a loss

-- 0 points for a team who forfeits

-- 3 points to a team whose opponent forfeits

-- 38. Upon the completion of the first three rounds, the 16 highest ranked teams progress to Round 4 (the Preliminary Finals).
-Upon the completion of the Preliminary Finals, the 4 highest ranked teams progress to Round 5 (the Semi-Finals).
+The second part comprises the Finals Rounds (students with Standard Level WACE Accreditation who attend at least one final round attain Advanced Level WACE Accreditation). - 36.
+Competition points shall be allocated on the following basis: - a.
+3 points for a win - b.
+1 point for a loss - c.
+0 points for a team who forfeits - d.
+3 points to a team whose opponent forfeits. - 37.
+Upon the completion of the first three rounds, the 16 highest-ranked teams progress to Round 4 (the Preliminary Finals).
+Upon the completion of the Preliminary Finals, the 4 highest-ranked teams progress to Round 5 (the Semi-Finals).
 The winners of the Semi-Finals progress to Round 6 (the Grand Final).
-The fixtures for the Finals Rounds shall be arranged according to the diagram annexed to the Competition Manual.

-- 39. Where there is a tie for a place based on competition points, those places shall be given to the team with the highest percentage calculated by dividing the number of points scored in trials for the team by the number of points scored in trials against the team.
+The fixtures for the final rounds shall be arranged according to the diagram annexed to the Competition Manual. - 38.
+Where there is a tie for a place based on competition points, those places shall be given to the team with the highest percentage calculated by dividing the number of points scored in trials for the team by the number of points scored in trials against the team.